 He has an effortless and fluid gait, making him look like he’s gliding.
-Despite his double coat, grooming of the Beauceron is relatively minimal.
+Despite his double coat, the grooming of the Beauceron is relatively minimal.

 You will want to brush him one or two times each week.
-More brushing may be required during shedding season.
+More brushing may be required during the shedding season.

 How Big is a Full-Grown Beauceron?

 Male Beaucerons can grow up to 25 to 27 inches and weigh 65 to 85 lbs.

 Females can grow up to 24 to 26 inches and weigh about the same.

 What is the Life Expectancy of the Beauceron?